AOEsports/logtime-ws-host/README.md

 For use in conjunction with [the client](https://github.com/AOEsports/logtime-ws-client).

 ## Help?
 The project is provided "as is".
 Users are expected to have some level to knowledge for NJS.
-Any breaking issues, open an issue!
+Any breaking issues, open an issue, or join the [Discord for one of my bots and post to "logtime-support"](https://discord.gg/PmhFBntf8N)

 ## Setup